7RU7H/Archive/Brain-Hacking/Learning/Improve-Your-Learning.md

 Put books in the toilet to read, if was a instrument carry or have smaller instrument to play, leave what you need to learn everywhere or take it with you.

-Play the instrument in front the television, play the jingles, practice holding or playing ostenato, but for hacking related - have an account for only hacking related mediam stuff and prioritise going to this account over any others.
+Play the instrument in front the television, play the jingles, practice holding or playing ostentation, but for hacking related - have an account for only hacking related medium stuff and prioritise going to this account over any others.

-Be mentored, follow along with a youtuber or streamer, get you hands on the keyboard and be mentored for almost free.
+Be mentored, follow along with a YouTube or streamer, get you hands on the keyboard and be mentored for almost free.

+## Essays

+One page essays...

 ## References